Frequently asked questions (FAQ)

 -

-Producers and marketers of those SIFs to which the regulation applies, in relation to their production and marketing activities of said SIFs, must offer their products fully adapted to the regulation within a maximum period of nine months from the entry into force of the ministerial order that develops the technical specifications of the requirements imposed on the SIFs.
-However, in relation to SIFs included in multi-year maintenance contracts entered into before this last deadline, they must be adapted to the content of the regulations prior to the dates indicated in the previous section.
+Producers and marketers of those SIFs to which the regulation applies, in relation to their production and marketing activities of said SIFs, must offer their products fully adapted to the regulation within a maximum period of nine months from the entry into force of the ministerial order (July 29, 2025) that develops the technical specifications of the requirements imposed on the SIFs.
+However, with regard to SIFs included in multi-year maintenance contracts entered into before this latter deadline, they must be adapted to the content of the regulation before the dates indicated in the preceding paragraphs.

 Regulations/Doctrine:

-Fourth Final Provision of Royal Decree 1007/2023, of December 5, approving the regulation establishing the requirements that must be adopted by computer or electronic systems and programs that support the invoicing processes of entrepreneurs and professionals, and the standardization of invoicing record formats (RRSIF), amended by Royal Decree 254/2025, of April 1.
+- Final Provision Four of Royal Decree 1007/2023, of December 5, which approves the regulation that establishes the requirements that must be adopted by the computer or electronic systems and programs that support the invoicing processes of businessmen and professionals, and the standardization of formats of the invoicing records (RRSIF), modified by Royal Decree-Law 15/2025, of December 2.

 No, as long as no invoices are issued or they are ALL issued by hand, that is, without using a computerized billing system (SIF).